ryancahildebrandt/ryancahildebrandt/README.md

 - [genji](https://github.com/ryancahildebrandt/genji), character networks in The Tale of Genji
 - [shrimp](https://github.com/ryancahildebrandt/shrimp), a bayesian time series analysis of some very specific tweets
 - [radicals](https://github.com/ryancahildebrandt/radicals), some experiments with embedding kanji in vector spaces based on radical composition, readings, and meanings
+- [hanakotoba](https://github.com/ryancahildebrandt/hanakotoba), a project looking at the use of 花言葉 in literature
 - [yoji](https://github.com/ryancahildebrandt/yoji), applying neural networks to generate novel 四字熟語 idioms
 - [ebook_tokenizer](https://github.com/ryancahildebrandt/ebook_tokenizer), a command to add spaces between Japanese words in eBooks to work with Kindle WordWise
 - [kyoto](https://github.com/ryancahildebrandt/kyoto), an exploration of restaurants around train/subway stations in Kyoto